 "Bear witness to the truth"

-He has covered extensively from the ground the massive Gujarat earthquake, 2004 tsunami devastation, Sri Lankan war, oppression in Myanmar, and birth of democracy and devastating earthquake that struck Nepal in 2015.
-In the process, he was won a dozen national and international media awards.
+He has covered extensively the ethnic conflict in Sri Lanka, 2004 tsunami devastation, oppression in Myanmar, and birth of democracy and devastating earthquake that struck Nepal in 2015.
+In the process, he won a dozen national and international media awards.

-For his ‘stellar work’ on Kandhamal conflagration in Odisha state in eastern India, Akkara was conferred the prestigious Titus Brandsma Award for Journalism 2013, instituted in memory of a Dutch journalist Titus Brandsma who was incarcerated for writing an editorial against Hitler and died in the Dachau concentration camp in 1942.
+For his ‘stellar work’ on Kandhamal conflagration in Odisha state in eastern India, Akkara was conferred the prestigious Titus Brandsma Award for Journalism 2013, instituted in memory of a Dutch journalist Titus Brandsma who was incarcerated for his critical writings against Hitler and died in the infamous Dachau concentration camp in 1942.

 In December 2018: Akkara was conferred the ‘Journalist of Substance’ award of Delhi Minorities Commission for his persistent campaign for Truth & Justice for Kandhamal.